Martinsos/edlib/README.md

 It is worth noting that Edlib works best for large, similar sequences, since such sequences get the highest speedup from banded approach and bit-vector parallelization.

+### Test data
+In [test_data/](test_data) directory there are different genome sequences, ranging from 10 kbp to 5 Mbp in length.
+They are ranging in length and similarity, so they can be useful for testing and measuring speed in different scenarios.

 #### Nodejs
 For those who want to use edlib in nodejs there is a nodejs addon, [node-edlib](https://www.npmjs.com/package/node-edlib)!